kontena/kontena/docs/references/kontena-yml.md

 #### extends

 Extend another service, in the current file or another, optionally overriding configuration.
-You can for example extend `docker-compose.yml` services and introduce only Kontena specific fields in `kontena.yml`.
+You can, for example, extend `docker-compose.yml` services and introduce only Kontena-specific fields in `kontena.yml`.

 **docker-compose.yml**